 Strikes in Syria

-In Syria, coalition military forces conducted five strikes consisting of five engagements against ISIS targets:
+In Syria, coalition military forces conducted two strikes consisting of six engagements against ISIS targets:

--- Near Abu Kamal, a strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.
+-- Near Abu Kamal, a strike engaged an ISIS tactical unit and destroyed a headquarters structure and a vehicle.

--- Near Shaddadi, a strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.
+-- Near Ash Shadaddi, a strike engaged an ISIS tactical unit.

 Strikes in Iraq

-In Iraq, coalition military forces conducted six strikes consisting of six engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of seven engagements against ISIS targets:

--- Near Rawa, three strikes engaged three ISIS tactical units, destroying two improvised explosive device factories and an encampment.
+-- Near Qaim, three strikes engaged an ISIS tactical unit and destroyed a vehicle-borne improvised explosive device factory and damaged three ISIS-held buildings.

 Part of Operation Inherent Resolve